ouspg/PrivacyAndSocialEngineering/3.Operating_system_privacy/README.md

 1. What happens when you pull out your Tails usb stick, did you try this?

 2. Why do these kinds of operations and services exist?
-Answer in less than 200 words.
+Answer at around between 200 and 300 words.

 ---